Mateu Cañellas

 Mateo Cañellas Martorell, commonly known as Mateu Cañellas (born 27 April 1972 in Inca, Mallorca), is a retired Spanish middle distance runner and former politician.
 He served as Minister of Sports and Youth of the Baleric Islands from 2007 to 2010 in the Antich II government.
-He was member of the regionalist party Majorcan Union.
+He was a member of the regionalist party Majorcan Union.
 In 2011, he was accused of being a part of a corruption case in his party, and given liberty with charges, until in 2016 he was acquitted.